 Hijabs and Helmets is a program to promote cycling amongst the Muslim communities in Toronto.

-The program provides an inclusive and supportive community for hijabis and their allies and creates a comfortable and accommodating space for them to engage in recreational bike rides, grow their cycling skills, and explore the city.
+The program provides an inclusive and supportive community for women and their allies, and creates an accommodating space to learn new skills, and explore the city.